AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 * showPredictedLabel: Set whether or not to show the predicted label and the actual label.

-* showIdleWarning: Set whether or not to show idle warning if it has been idle for more than 30 seconds.
+* showIdleWarning: Set whether or not to show idle warning if he thread has been idle for more than 30 seconds.

 #### Returns: